Vibe:

 And here are some things I didn't like:

-• Jane's shrink is horrible.
-He's basically like, "Yeah, why not... you deserve to have this affair."
+- Jane's shrink is horrible.
+He's basically like, "Yeah, why not...
+You deserve an affair."

 If you want to read more about Nancy Meyers, check out this NYT article by Daphne Merkin.
-Although many critics write Meyers off and shit talk her films, I'm happy to say that most of the NYT coverage is pretty fair and aware of the genre/auteur.
+Although many critics write Meyers off and shit talk her films, I'm happy to say that most of the NYT coverage is pretty fair and respectful of the genre.